P2196 Engine Trouble Code Help & Fix

 Most of the time, this code will be diagnosed by reviewing scan tool data alone.
 Although this will greatly depend on the vehicle being worked on.
 Later model vehicles utilize several calculated data points that greatly aid in the diagnosing of mixture codes such as this.
 This information requires study and a high level of understanding in regards to the chemical process that occurs in a combustion chamber.
 Some of these data points include injector duty cycles, how long an injector is commanded on, and fuel trims, which are averaged over time based on a good running motor.
 Both of these require some in depth study to accurately utilize in diagnosis of any vehicle.

-The most common mistake is to replace the O2 sensor after reviewing the code and neglecting to perform any tests to confirm the O2 is actually the failure.
-All the failures listed below will create this condition with the O2 sensor and time should be spent pinpointing the problem.
+The most common mistake when diagnosing the P2196 code is to replace the O2 sensor after reviewing the code and neglecting to perform any tests to confirm the O2 is actually the failure.

 Aside from being quick to replace the O2 sensor, a similar problem occurs when a technician is too quick to interpret scan tool data.
 Most often this will be an easy diagnosis.
 So much so that it will become routine to replace common failure components on certain vehicles.
 All vehicles have what technicians refer to as pattern failures.
 When we begin to recognize these patterns, it is easy to forget other failures can create such a code.
 When this occurs, hasty actions result in replacing the wrong parts resulting in higher repair bills or lost time for the technician.

-How serious is the P2196 code?
+How Serious is the P2196 Code?

 If your Check Engine Light is on steady and not flashing, then this code is only as serious as how bad your car is running.
 At the worst, it will run very rough and obvious.
 At best, you will experience poor fuel mileage.

-Additional comments for consideration regarding the P2196 code
+Additional Consideration for the P2196 Code

-It is a common mistake to assume a rich condition is a result of too much fuel being injected into the motor.
-The more accurate reasoning is there is too much fuel in relation to air.
-Hence, the term air fuel ratio.
 Whenever diagnosing a code such as this, it is paramount to always consider this.
 It is very common to have a bad ignition component, or lack of spark to a cylinder, yet the PCM will still command fuel to the injector.
 This will result in unburned fuel being pumped into the exhaust.
 Now the relation between oxygen and fuel has changed in the exhaust system and the O2 interprets this as less oxygen which the PCM interprets as more fuel.
 If the O2 sensor sees more oxygen in the exhaust, the PCM will interpret this as not enough fuel or a lean fuel condition.

 Check Engine Light